 I hope this article gives you enough information about the two typical ways people make money from blogging.
 I admit I’ve only skimmed the surface of the topic but I hope you have a clearer view of how it works, and realize that anybody who has the passion and determination can make a living from blogging.

-One piece of advice I would give you on the topic – don’t put all your eggs in one basket.
+One piece of advice I would give you on the topic – is don’t put all your eggs in one basket.
 Create as many revenue streams as you can as you never know when one will dry up.